dflock/duncanlock.net/content/posts/tech/useful-thunar-custom-actions.rst

 Copy Contents to Clipboard
 ==========================
 Description:
     Copies the contents of the selected file to the clipboard.
+This requires ``xclip`` - which you may need to install using your distribution's package manager.
 Command:
     .. code-block:: bash